-B20 Approval For Mack EPA 07 Certified Products
+B5 Approval For Mack US10 Certified Products

 Mack engines are certified to comply with U.S. EPA and California emissions standards based upon the use of test fuels with specifications established by these regulatory agencies.
-Alternative fuels, including biodiesel, that are not substantially similar to the required test fuels may adversely affect engine emissions compliance.
-As a result, Mack does not warrant the engine will conform to applicable Federal or California emissions limits when operated on biodiesel or other alternative fuels that are not substantially similar to specified test fuels used for certification.
-However, the use of biodiesel up to a maximum of 20% (B20) in and of itself, will not affect the manufacturer's mechanical warranty as to engine and emissions system related components, provided the bio fuel used in the blend conforms to ASTM D6751, B1 to B5 blends conform to ASTM D975, and B6 to B20 blends conform to ASTM D7467.
+Alternative fuels, including biodiesel, that are not substantially similar to the required test fuels may adversely affect engine emissions compliance and may impact the performance of certain emissions aftertreatment components.
+As a result, Mack does not warrant the engine will conform to applicable Federal or California emissions limits when operated on, or having operated on, biodiesel or other alternative fuels that are not substantially similar to specified test fuels used for certification.

+The use of biodiesel up to a maximum of 20% (B20) in and of itself, will not affect the manufacturers mechanical warranty as to engine and emissions system related components except as limited below with respect to aftertreatment components, provided the bio fuel used in the blend conforms to ASTM D6751 and B1 to B5 blends conform to ASTM D975, and B6 to B20 blends conform to ASTM D7467.
+Failure of cetain emissions aftertreatment components, specifically SCR, DPF and NOx sensors will not be warranted if the failure can be attributed to operation on biodiesel blends from 6 to 20% (B6 to B20) even if the biodiesel used in the blend B6 to B20 conforms to ASTM D7467 or any related standard.